greeny277/inductive_logic_programming/doc/notizen.md

 ### Horn clauses

-A *horn clauses* is a disjunction with at most one positive literal.
+A *horn clauses* is a disjunction of clauses with at most one positive literal.
 Furthermore definite program clauses are horn clauses with exactly one positive literal.

 For instance: